 Who is the College of Climate Change?

-2. Automotive A/C - We specialise in Automotive A/C Training and Automotive A/C Hydrocarbon Training for licensed technicians and refrigeration mechanics.
-Over 200,000 vehicles in Australia currently use hydrocarbons as their auto ac refrigerant.
+Automotive A/C – We specialise in Automotive A/C Training and Automotive A/C Hydrocarbon Training for licensed technicians and refrigeration mechanics.
+Over 1.4 million (8%) of vehicles in Australia currently use hydrocarbons as their auto ac refrigerant.

-As a direct response to the ever increasing cost of power, the new carbon tax and diminishing company profits, the College of Climate Change focused its efforts on two of the largest consumers of power in most companies, with the intent of maximizing efficiency through the provision of carbon reducing products and services.
+As a direct response to the ever increasing cost of power and diminishing company profits, the College of Climate Change focused its efforts on two of the largest consumers of power in most companies, with the intent of maximizing efficiency through the provision of carbon reducing products and services.
 From wall splits to roof top packaged units to hot water heat pumps, our solutions encompass the entire range of air conditioning and refrigeration systems.

 As a company, we stand firmly behind a philosophy which reflects both the highest standards of professionalism and 21st century mandates.
 On a corporate level, The College of Climate Change Environmental Management System follows a continual cycle of planning, implementing, reviewing, and improving processes and actions to meet its environmental obligations.
 On a social level, we are committed to maintaining a healthy environment by implementing sustainability projects as well as practicing and adhering to current procedures.
 And finally, on an individual level, all directors and employees demonstrate an individual commitment and responsibility to our corporate and social policies, and any associated environmental objectives and targets.

 For more information please